 Gate Crasher, for instance, is a time-based event where players must proceed through the checkpoint.
 Smash Attack, on the other hand, pits players against each other where they compete through checkpoints.
 Gymkhana is a stunt-based time trial mode where players need to perform doughnuts and jumps to garner points.
 Of the three, Gymkhana is easily the worst of the bunch, both to create in Playgrounds, and to play in any of the other modes.
 Fortunately, it looks incredible, which makes playing the mode all the better.

 Dirt 5 is, for all intents and purposes, the single racing game both next-generation consoles will release with.
 As such, it is expected that the game looks as well as it performs.
 Spoiler alert: the game runs exceptionally well!
 Dirt 5 comes in a few flavours, all of which can be set in-game.
 Players who have 4K monitors, or those on 1080p/1440p screens who want nice and crisp visuals, can choose to go with the higher fidelity option.
 In this mode, Dirt 5 runs at 4K resolution with 30 frames per second.
 It ups the details a lot and essentially lets the game look the prettiest it can.
 Prioritising Framerates, on the other hand, will downgrade the game a tiny bit in terms of visual fidelity, in favour of smooth gameplay all around and a steady maximum of 120 frames per second.
 Since I do not own a 4K television set, I went with the 1080p mode since neither my monitor nor my television can display 4K resolutions.
+Hans has, however, been testing the game out on his 4K TV and the Series X, and it looks phenomenal.

 Dirt 5’s incredible visual fidelity extends throughout the entire game.
 Where its performance stands out the most, however, is with the exceptional dynamic weather system.
 This system may seem trivial at first, but with games like Forza Horizon 4 taking weather to a whole new level for arcade racers, Dirt 5 brings it home with a truly fascinating integration.
 My guess is that the team at Codemasters took a few cues from Dirt Rally 2.0, where weather would fundamentally affect the driving experience.
 As a result, rain may change from light drizzle all the way up to torrential downpour; forcing players to change the way they drive.
 Similarly, snow can go from a seemingly negligent aesthetic as it falls on tarmac, all the way up to altering the way vehicles break and corner when the snow feels thick enough to require a plough.
 The beauty of it all, however, is this: the weather will sometimes pull a full 180 in a single 5-minute race!
 Many players might not even notice how clean and dry a road was by the time they finish a race, and the game is all the better for it.